frejanordsiek/hdf5storage/README.rst

      * Issue #50.
 Python 2.6 support dropped.
 The
        ``pkgutil.find_loader`` function is required, and it is not present in Python 2.6.
+     * Issue #27.
+Added of paths with null characters and slashes.
+It is used for the field names of structured numpy ndarrays as well as the keys of ``dict`` like objects when writing their values to individual Datasets.
      * Issue #49.
 Changed marshaller types and their handling code to support marshallers that handle types in modules that may not be available or should not be imported until needed.
 If the the